Ariellapin/time-mashine/README.md

 > **Note**: Because Hard Links point to the *same data*, if you **modify** the content of the file, the protected version changes too.
 This tool protects against **deletion**, not unwanted edits.

+> **Why does the Vault folder look so big?**
+> Windows Explorer reports the full size of the file for *every* link.
+If you protect a 1GB file, Explorer will say the Vault is also 1GB. **Do not worry!** This is an illusion.
+Both files point to the same data, so you are using 1GB of disk space total, not 2GB.
+You can verify this by checking your "Free Space" before and after protection.

 ## Features

 - **Protect Individual Files**: Select specific files to safeguard.